Imprint Data Protection

 i) Recipient

-The recipient is a natural or legal person, public authority, institution or other body to which personal data is disclosed, regardless of whether it is a third party or not.
-However, public authorities which may receive personal data in the context of a specific investigative task under Union or Member State law shall not be considered as recipients.
+Recipient is a natural or legal person, public authority, agency or other body to which personal data are disclosed, whether a third party or not.
+However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be considered recipients.

 j) Third party

-Third party is a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons authorized to process the personal data under the direct responsibility of the controller or the processor.
+Third party is a natural or legal person, public authority, agency or body other than the data subject, the controller, the processor and the persons authorised to process the personal data under the direct authority of the controller or processor.

 k) Consent